Skip to main content

 touch <ACCOUNT_NAME>/<REGION>/<ACCOUNT_NAME>/data-storage/s3/terragrunt.hcl

-2. Add the following content to the region.hcl file created above
+2. Add the following content to the region.hcl file created earlier.

 <ACCOUNT_NAME>/<REGION>/region.hcl